 To put this into context, the annual statewide caseload estimate for trial level cases is based on data from tracking of new capital murder charges filed since July 1, 2004.
-The tracking data for the past 5 years indicate a yearly average of 80 people charged with capital murder.
-This includes juvenile defendants (8) and those in which capital charges are reduced at preliminary hearing, grand jury or by other prosecutor action (15).
-Of the 57 indicted death penalty eligible cases, an average of 12 retained counsel.
-In a majority of the indicted-appointed cases, the prosecution exercised its discretion to not seek the death penalty, and provided notice of that decision at an early stage.
-Based on this data we estimate 14 new death penalty eligible prosecutions of indigent defendants each year.
+The tracking data for the past 5 years indicate a yearly average of 70 people charged with capital murder.
+This includes juvenile defendants (8) and those in which capital charges are reduced at preliminary hearing, grand jury or by prosecutor action (15).
+Of the 47 indicted death penalty eligible cases, an average of 12 retained counsel.
+In most of the indicted-appointed cases, the prosecution exercised its discretion to not seek the death penalty and provided notice of that decision at an early stage.
+Based on this data we estimate 10 new death penalty eligible prosecutions of indigent defendants each year.

 Capital Defense also handles direct appeals of death penalty cases.
-During the past five years there have been five (5) new death sentences imposed.
-Capital Defense has provided representation in all of these appeals.
+During the past five years there have been four (4) new death sentences imposed.
+Capital Defense has provided representation in all these appeals.
 It is assumed that this caseload level will continue.
-Current staffing of 3 attorneys and 3 support staff may not be sufficient to handle the projected caseload.
-If it becomes necessary a vacant attorney position will be filled and/or workload will be shared among divisions.
-It should be noted that caseloads decreased over the past seven years and the staffing level was reduced from 11 to 6 in part due to caseloads and in part due to efficiencies from the merger and formation of OSPD.
+Current staffing of 3 death penalty lead-counsel qualified attorneys and 4 support staff should be sufficient to handle the projected caseload.
+Workload is shared among divisions, for example, capital defense staff has assisted with direct appeals for indigent Appeals Division and provided Training Division support.
+It should be noted that caseloads decreased over the past eight years and the staffing level was reduced from 11 to 7 in part due to caseloads and in part due to efficiencies from the merger and formation of OSPD.